iotaledger/iota-wiki/docs/learn/wallets/firefly-wallet.md

 ### I received an error: “client error: { }”, what does it mean and what can I do?

-For any issues or errors, you can report to this GitHub page: https://github.com/iotaledger/firefly/issues
+As with any issues or errors, you can report to this GitHub page: https://github.com/iotaledger/firefly/issues

 ### I received the “operation timed out” error message.
 What does it mean and how can I solve it?